Richard Hansford Worth: Worth's Dartmoor

 Worth had intended to gather his writings on Dartmoor into a book and a number of the articles written for the Transactions of the Devonshire Association were written with the intention of becoming chapters for a book on Dartmoor.
 He died before being able to complete this task but he left a sum of money and instructions in his will for the publication of such a book with the proceeds of the sales to go to the Devonshire Association.
 The first version was published privately in 1953 and it was re-published in 1967.

 R H Worth Award

-Another legacy executed at the wishes of Worth as expressed in his will is the annual R H Worth award established by the Geology Society in 1955.
+Another legacy executed at the wishes of Worth as expressed in his will is the annual R H Worth award established by the Geological Society in 1955.
 It was to confer recognition of achievements in outreach, public engagement and/or education carried out by an individual or an institution.
 This award is still made annually.